vburca/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: We define the naked twins strategy as finding two boxes that have the same 2 possible values as their final solution.
+With this in mind, we know that these values can not be taken by any of the other boxes within the unit containing the naked twins boxes.
+Therefore, we apply this constraint to the rest of the boxes from the current unit, by removing the 2 values from their lists of possible values.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Initially we defined the sudoku constraints only on columns, rows and the 3x3 squares.
+The constraints (of having a digit appear only once in any of these individual units) were applied throughout our strategies.
+In order to use constraint propagation on a diagonal sudoku, we simply have to define a new type of unit, a diagonal unit, consisting of both the primary and secondary diagonals of the sudoky board.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame